Lapiz-js/docs/core/errors.js.md

 Lapiz.on.error( errHandler(err) )
 Lapiz.on.error = errHandler(err)
 ```
-Register an error handler to listen for errors thrown with Lapiz.Err.throw
+Register an error handler to listen for errors thrown with Lapiz.Err.toss

 <sub><sup>[&uarr;Top](#__top)</sup></sub>